rafaellehmkuhl/AeroDesign-Live-Streaming-System/README.md

 1. Make sure the backend is running
 2. Check the OBS browser source URL is correct
-3. Right-click the browser source → Interact → Open browser console (F12) to check for errors
-4. Try refreshing the browser source (right-click → Refresh)
+3. Try refreshing the browser source (right-click → Properties → Refresh cache of current page)

 ### CORS Errors